SrijanBadhya/Debsoc/Running the PES Debsoc.md

 #### Elevating the judging experience
 - Adjudication only started to really feel fulfilling to me when I felt the value I was providing.
-- I was the sole third year student holding sessions, and I felt valued since sessions couldn't run wit
+- I was the sole third year student holding sessions, and I felt valued since sessions couldn't run without me.
+- I wasn't a 'useless trainee' judge anymore, but a chair who people depended on.
+- I felt this 'value' when juniors asked me for feedback on getting better.
+It made me feel like I was the shit.

+How do we get inexperienced juniors to enjoy judging though?
+I think there are primarily 2 ways to replicate a portion of this feelin